duxsco/wan/router/README.md

 I build my image using the [package list from the official OpenWrt image](#official-sysupgrade-bin) with some customisations:

   - Replace `wpad-basic` with `wpad-openssl` for [WPA3 support](https://openwrt.org/docs/guide-user/network/wifi/basic#encryption_modes).
   - Replace `dnsmasq` with `luci-app-unbound` for DNS.
-As [dnsmasq also takes care of DHCP on IPv4](https://openwrt.org/docs/guide-user/base-system/dhcp), I need to replace `odhcpd-ipv6only` with `odhcpd` to have DHCP and DHCPv6.
+As [dnsmasq also takes care of DHCP over IPv4](https://openwrt.org/docs/guide-user/base-system/dhcp), I need to replace `odhcpd-ipv6only` with `odhcpd` to have DHCP and DHCPv6.
   - Install `luci-app-wireguard` for VPN.

 While building the image with OpenWrt's [Image Builder](https://openwrt.org/docs/guide-user/additional-software/imagebuilder), you have to explicitly exclude/include packages from the [standard set](#image-builder-sysupgrade-bin-wo-modifications).
 I create my image with above customisations as follows: